nickeforsberg/sofiakarlsson/wp-content/plugins/spinupwp/readme.txt

 SpinupWP will install the latest stable versions of Nginx, PHP, MySQL/MariaDB, and Redis from the standard apt-get repos.
 No who-knows-what-they-did custom builds of packages.
 Disconnect from SpinupWP in the future and you can still keep your packages up-to-date with apt-get upgrade.

-**Automatic Software Updates**
+**Automatic Security Updates**

-SpinupWP will configure your server to install security updates as soon as they are available to reduce the likelihood a software vulnerability putting your server at risk.
+SpinupWP will configure your server to install security updates as soon as they are available to reduce the likelihood of a software vulnerability putting your server at risk.

 **Free SSL/TLS Certificates**